gitManuTech/Manutech-SITE/README.md

 - Joaquim Pedro Augusto de Castro Leite Oliveira, 2014803.
 - José Rodolfo Faustino Guimares Junior, 1994088
 - João Paulo Ferrari Sant'Ana, 2007857

-## Objectives of this project

-Our objective is quite simple: make a site for Unimar, group members' current university, so that students may report about abnormal behavior around the campus: behavior which is not legal for study facilities.

 ## Tools used in this project